deno-darkcore/DarkCore/README.md

 ## Why DarkCore?

-DarkCore provides functions for every little thing, and makes it more readable, and easier to document.
+DarkCore provides functions for every little thing, makes it more readable, and easier to document.

 ## How do I use it?